 Anyone out there using free internet or WiFI to cut down on expenses?
 I’d love to hear about your experience in the comment below!

 |Winman||Yes – Android device |

 |Instabridge||Yes – Both Android and IOS||Yes|

-Now that you know where to get free internet, how about cutting the cord with cable?
+Now that we’ve tackled your dreaded internet bill, how about cutting the cord with cable?
 Learn more about how to cut the cord and save even more money!